misiVoroslakos/Ephys_workshop/docs/modules/03_system_overview.md

   - tracking (e.g., DLC/SLEAP)
   - stimulation (opto, electrical)
   - reward/valves/TTL events
-- If sync is wrong, the whole experiment can become “unusable”.
+**- If sync is wrong, the whole experiment can become “unusable”.**

 ### 7) Ground and reference
 - Usually the most confusing topic, and the most “lab-specific”.